apiaryio/api-blueprint/examples/Polls API.md

 # Polls

 Polls is a simple web service that allows consumers to view polls and vote in them.
+You can view this documentation over at [Apiary](http://docs.pollsapi.apiary.io).

 # Polls API Root [/]